opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Sparse checkout and rebase are needed in the least.
 Either of those features have no code in Isomorphic Git currently.

 Iso Git works by attaching a file system to all the commands.
-It's a matter of understsanding the underlying behavior of how each of the commands work and implementing that in JS.
 Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.

 For sparse git checkout of particular file, here is cli version: